avanwinkle/synthea/README.md

 $ npm install
 $ electron .
 ```
-If ```$ electron .``` results in error messages, you may need to manually install Electron and symlink it to your PATH:
+If ```$ electron .``` results in error messages, you may need to manually install Electron and symlink it to your PATH, which is easiest with a global electron install:

 ```$ npm install -g electron```